 To Become a Communicology Minor

-In the Fall of 1990, students were able to Minor in Communicology.
-The Communicology Minor was designed for students majoring in other academic disciplines wishing to gain a clear understanding of the process of human communication.
+The Communicology Minor was designed for students majoring in other academic fields wishing to gain a clear understanding of the process of human communication.
 Communicology predominantly is a discipline of systematic, purposeful thinking, and communicating.
 The Minor emphasizes messages: message processing, relationships, and social influence.
-It allows the student ample opportunity, both within and outside the classroom, to develop communicative knowledge, understanding, and skills in diverse activities such as interviewing, group discussion, organizational communication, intercultural communication, public speaking, interpersonal communication, conflict management, debate, and performance of literature.
+It allows the student ample opportunity, both within and outside the classroom, to develop communicative knowledge, understanding, and skills in diverse activities such as interviewing, group discussion, organizational communication, intercultural communication, public speaking, interpersonal communication, and conflict management.

 To declare Communicology as a minor, please take the following steps:

-2. Make an appointment to see a Communicology advisor for assistance in putting your schedule together and completing a “Application for a Communicology Minor” form .
+2. Schedule an appointment with the Communicology Minor Advisor <firstname.lastname@example.org> for assistance in putting your schedule together and completing an “Application for a Communicology Minor” form .

-3. To ensure you receive credit for the minor, make an appointment to meet with a Communicology Advisor to complete a “Graduation Information Form for Majors and Minors” form , available from the Department of Communicology office.
+3. To ensure you receive credit for the minor, make an appointment with the Communicology Minor Advisor to complete a “Graduation Information Form for Majors and Minors” form , available from the Department of Communicology office.

-4. If you would like to receive a Communicology Minor certificate of completion from the Department of Communicology, submit your request to the Department of Communicology Undergraduate Chair during your graduating semester or within a month after graduation.
-[Note: a student's minor is only indicated on the official transcript and not on the diploma]
+4. If you would like to receive a Communicology Minor certificate of completion from the Department of Communicology, submit your request to the Department of Communicology Minor Advisor during your graduating semester or within a month after graduation.
+[Note: a student’s minor is only indicated on the official transcript and not on the diploma]

 Requirements for Communicology Minor [see Notes 1-5]